Golang for JavaScript Developers

 }

-Then there's switch
+Then there's switch statements.

-Unlike JavaScript, where you need to use break
+Unlike JavaScript, where you need to use break to exit a switch statement,

-statement after the first matching case.
+Go automatically exits a switch statement after the first matching case.

-statement to continue to the next case,
+However you can use fallthrough to force a switch statement to continue to the next case,

 but this is seldom used in practice.